hoprnet/hoprnet/.processes/bounty.md

 Depending on the medium used to post the bounty, the funds used may be different.
 For most cases, use of HOPR tokens is encouraged.

-- funds in crypto (HOPR, xDai, etc)
+- the funds are in crypto (HOPR, xDai, etc)
   1. Creator of the bounty [creates a wallet](./wallets.md) to be used as an operator wallet.
   2. Request of funds is done by emailing HOPR's accountant.
   3. Funds are sent to the wallet.